venu-abbagoni/wdio-cucumber-ts-framework-qatask/README.md

 npm install -g appium

-Start the Appium server:
+ Running the Test Start Appium Server:
-appium
+ [Run appium on your terminal to ensure the server is up and running.(for mobile simulation)]

+ appuim

+or
  Set up a device/emulator:
     * For Android: Create an Android Virtual Device (AVD) using Android Studio.
     * For iOS: Use Xcode to set up a simulator.
-    * for ios Simulator Use an available device and runtime combination in your **wdio.conf.ts** capabilities
+    * for ios Simulator Use an available device. for runtime combination in your **wdio.conf.ts** capabilities
        capabilities: [
   {
     platformName: 'iOS',